-Trump in Afghanistan for surprise Thanksgiving visit
+Trump thanks troops in Afghanistan, says Taliban want a deal

 It was not immediately clear how long or substantive the U.S. reengagement with the Taliban has been.

+Taliban spokesman Zabiullah Mujahid said the Taliban’s stance is unchanged.
+He said the United States broke off talks and when it wants to resume the Taliban are ready.

-Trump ran his 2016 campaign promising to end the nation’s “endless wars” and has been pushing to withdraw troops from Afghanistan and in the Middle East, despite protests from top U.S. officials, Trump’s Republican allies in Washington and many U.S. allies abroad.
+Trump ran his 2016 campaign promising to end the nation’s “endless wars” and has been pushing to withdraw troops from Afghanistan and in the Middle East despite protests from top U.S. officials, Trump’s Republican allies in Washington and many U.S. allies abroad.
 For months now, he has described American forces as “policemen” and argued that other countries’ wars should be theirs to wage.

 Tens of thousands of Afghan civilians and more than 2,400 American service members have been killed since the war began 18 years ago.

-Just last week, Trump flew to Dover Air Force Base in Delaware to oversee the transfer of remains of two Army officers killed when their helicopter crashed as they provided security for troops on the ground in Logar Province in eastern Afghanistan.
-The Taliban still controls or holds sway over about half of the country, staging near-daily attacks targeting Afghan forces and government officials.
+Just last week, Trump flew to Dover Air Force Base in Delaware to oversee the transfer of the remains of two Army officers killed when their helicopter crashed as they provided security for troops on the ground in Logar province in eastern Afghanistan.
+The Taliban still control or hold sway over about half of the country, staging near daily attacks targeting Afghan forces and government officials.

-The U.S. and Taliban had been close to an agreement in September that might have enabled a U.S. troop withdrawal.
+The U.S. and the Taliban in September had been close to an agreement that might have enabled a U.S. troop withdrawal.

-Trump said he was proceeding with a plan to reduce U.S. troop levels to about 8,600, telling reporters we’re “bringing down the number of troops substantially.”
+Nonetheless, Trump said Thursday that he was proceeding with a plan to reduce U.S. troop levels to about 8,600, telling reporters we’re “bringing down the number of troops substantially.”

 Still, he said, the U.S. will stay in the country “until we have a deal or we have total victory.”

-Trump also met briefly with Ghani, the Afghan president.
-Ghani thanked the Americans who have made the “ultimate sacrifice” in Afghanistan
+Trump made the announcement as he met with Ghani, the Afghan president.
+Ghani thanked the Americans who have made the “ultimate sacrifice” in Afghanistan and assured the president that Afghan security forces are increasingly leading the fight.

+“In the next three months, it’s going to be all Afghanistan!”
+Ghani said.

+Ghani also praised Trump for the October mission that killed Islamic State group leader Abu Bakr al-Baghdadi.
+The Afghan leader also indicated, as Trump himself has, that the al-Baghdadi mission was even more significant than the 2011 mission targeting al-Qaida founder Osama bin Laden.
+The bin Laden mission was ordered by then-President Barack Obama.

 The White House took pains to keep the trip a secret after Trump’s cover was blown last year when Air Force One was spotted en route to Iraq by an amateur British flight watcher.

-Cell phones and other transmitting devices were confiscated for the duration of the trip from everyone traveling aboard Air Force One.
+Cellphones and other transmitting devices were confiscated for most of the trip from everyone traveling aboard Air Force One.
 And Thanksgiving-themed tweets were teed up to publish ahead of time from Trump’s account to prevent suspicions arising about the president’s silence.

-A small group of reporters was told to meet Wednesday night on the top floor of a parking garage and transported in black vans to Andrews Air Force Base.
+A small group of reporters was told to meet Wednesday night on the top floor of a parking garage in Maryland and was transported in black vans to Andrews Air Force Base.
+Nobody would confirm where he was going.
+The only guidance: Dress casually and warmly.
 Meanwhile, the president was secretly flying back from Florida, where reporters had been told he’d be spending Thanksgiving at his Mar-a-Lago club.

-The plane he’d flown to Florida — the modified 747 painted in the iconic white and blue of Air Force One — remained parked on the tarmac at West Palm Beach Airport to avoid revealing the president’s movement.
+The plane he’d flown to Florida — the modified 747 painted in the iconic white and blue of Air Force One — remained parked on the tarmac at the West Palm Beach airport to avoid revealing the president’s movement.

 About 9:45 p.m.
-Wednesday, the president boarded a nearly identical plane concealed in a hangar at Andrews Air Base, taking off and landing under the cover of darkness, with cabin lights dimmed and window shutters drawn.
+Wednesday, the president boarded a nearly identical plane concealed in a hangar at Andrews Air Force Base, taking off and landing under the cover of darkness, with cabin lights dimmed and window shutters drawn.

-White House Press Secretary Stephanie Grisham said plans for the visit had been in the works for weeks.
+White House press secretary Stephanie Grisham said plans for the visit had been in the works for weeks.

 “It’s a dangerous area and he wants to support the troops,” Grisham told reporters before Trump landed.
-“He and Mrs. Trump recognize that there’s a lot of people who are away from their families during the holidays and we thought it’d be a nice surprise.”
+“He and Mrs. Trump recognize that there’s a lot of people who are away from their families during the holidays, and we thought it’d be a nice surprise.”

 The president told the troops he was honored to spend part of his holiday with them.